gverploeg/US_Traffic_Accidents/README.md

 * It is important to note that for this examination, I am not conducting any predictive models.
 Instead I am looking at this through the lens of an inferential analysis: determing the features that have the strongest relationship toward accident severity.
 I want to infer properties from the data, not make predictions on unseen data.

 Balanced Data:
-* Out of the 3.5 million records, only 108,000 were classified under the fatal severity.
+* Out of the 3.5 million records, only around 108,000 were classified under the fatal severity.
 As such, I undersampled from the majority non-severe class in order to balance them out.

 Interpretability:
 * Goal is to use models that easily explain themselves.
+Interpretability refers the transparency of the model's properties that are useful to understand.

 ## Inferential Logistic Regression on Rockies Region